salaivv/modifier-stack-manager/README.md

 - __Ctrl + Shift + X__: Remove all modifiers.
 - __Shift + E__: Expand the selected modifier and collapse the rest.
 - __Shift + C__: Collapse all modifers.
 - __Ctrl + Shift + Up/Down Arrow__: Move the selected modifier up/down.
+Repeatable when the hotekey is held.
-- __Shift__: Hold while pressing the Up/Down buttons (on the right of the list; not the arrow keys) to move the modifier to the beginning or the end respectively.
+- __Shift__: Hold while pressing the Up/Down buttons in the UI to move the modifier to the beginning or the end respectively.

 NOTE: All hotkeys are usable only when hovering over the *Modifiers* tab in the *Properties* window unless otherwise mentioned.